-LEADERSHIP All our Sixth-Formers are relied on to carry out duties; many become prefects or are elected into other senior roles.
-In our small Sixth-Form you will have more chance to show leadership and take on responsibilities.
+All our Sixth Formers are relied on to carry out duties; many become prefects or are elected into other senior roles.
+In our small Sixth Form you will have more chance to show leadership and take on responsibilities.

-Life in the Sixth-Form
+Beechwood Values

+Beechwood Sixth Form is a supportive team in which everyone is valued for themselves.
+Sixth formers are seen as role models and ambassadors to younger pupils offering support and advice.

-s Sixth-Formers you will be trusted and valued as leaders of the school.
+As Sixth Formers you will be trusted and valued as leaders of the school.
 Younger pupils will look up to you as their role models.
 You will have more independence and privileges, such as the freedom to leave the school at lunchtimes, within our guidelines.

 You will have the opportunity to organise your time to meet study deadlines.
-There is no school uniform for Sixth-Formers.
-You will have the freedom to choose what to wear, within the Sixth-Form dress code.
-In your study periods you will be able to study in the Sixth-Form Study Centre.
-Or you may choose to book a driving lesson, or have a break in the Common Room.
-Specialist A-Level teachers will work closely with you, in our small classes, to ensure that you develop your potential to the full.
-Beechwood Sixth-Formers are well rewarded on A-Level results day and all go on to their chosen courses in Higher Education.
+There is no school uniform for Sixth Formers.
+You will have the freedom to choose what to wear, within the Sixth Form dress code.

+In your study periods you will use the Sixth Form Study Centre for additional study but you also have some freedom to choose how you spend your time, whether that be booking a driving lesson or simply taking a break in the Common Room.
+Specialist A-Level teachers will work closely with you, to ensure that you develop your potential to the full.

-Sixth-Form Enrichment
+Sixth Form Enrichment

-Sixth-Form Enrichment is designed to broaden the awareness and experience of Sixth-Formers and prepare them more fully for the future
+Sixth Form Enrichment is designed to broaden the awareness and experience of Sixth Formers and prepare them more fully for the future.